 On π (3.14) or March 14 2022 we updated Volume 1 the book “Gōjū-Ryū Karate-Dō Desk Reference 剛柔流空手道 机参照” with several clerical revisions and cleaned up a few chapters including the below article.
+On January 1st 2024 we made further clarifications with another fundamental rewrite while restricting the document to a single page article.
 This images that go along with this article can be found in the book available on Amazon.

-- In 陰 – Yo 陽: Breathing in & out – On’yōsetsu 陰陽説 or hard and soft from the abdomen.
+- In 陰 – Yo 陽: Signifying breathing in and out, this concept encapsulates the duality of On’yōsetsu 陰陽説, representing the interplay between hard and soft breaths from the abdomen.

-- With every block we inhale through the nasal cavity (nose) and
+- With each defensive technique, practitioners inhale through the nasal cavity (nose),

 - While each offensive is accompanied by an exhale through the oral cavity (mouth) as with Kiai.